minecraft-cursed-legacy/minecraft-cursed-legacy.github.io/wikisrc/setup.md

 Next, open the folder you have downloaded.

+Modify the ''gradle.properties'' file

-## Step 3: Setting up the Workspace
+## Step 3: Creating the Workspace

 Open the command prompt in the folder you have downloaded, and run one of these commands, depending on what IDE you use.

-Note that you only need to run the rebuildLVT and genSources tasks when you use a new set of deobfuscation mappings, due to gradle caching the deobfuscated jars and sources jars.
+Note that you only need to run the ''rebuildLVT'' and ''genSources'' tasks when you use a new set of deobfuscation mappings, due to gradle caching the deobfuscated jars and sources jars.
 Therefore, provided you are using a plasma build you have used before, once you have already done this once, you will only need to provide the last parameter in the future.

 ### Eclipse